YamStranger/ledger/README.md

 currencies.
 Currently only one currency is used and all api build around minor units (cents in case of GBP), so to send 2 GBP you actually need to send 200 cents.

+Each account can hold balances in different currencies.
+Transfers are supported only between same balances.
+To convert one currency to other currency user should do exchange operation.

 Api supports currency, but only one currency actually allowed right now - GBP.

 Used tech: